 Now breathe!
 We’re doing great.

-No need to stress if you didn’t cross off every point on that list.
-Instead, as we move into Q2 and beyond, let’s look at what tools you can enact to ensure a business success story that at the very least resembles your year’s original intentions.
+No need to stress if you didn’t cross off every point on that list last year.
+Instead, as we move into the new year and beyond, let’s look at what tools you can enact to ensure a business success story that at the very least resembles your year’s original intentions.
 I’ve been sharing a lot of the VJMedia journey lately and I’m glad you’re finding my truths useful for your own business models and success.
 So let the sharing continue!

 Below are a few steps that I take every year to make sure that I’m managing my time effectively and conquering my business and long term professional goals.

 First: I approach the year in quarters & break those quarters into weeks.

 Make a power list of to do’s that you must accomplish and make sure that they are attainable.
 As goal oriented as I am I’m also very realistic.
 Sure I want to be the lead voice actor for A Disney Pixar film, of course I want to work with Issa Rae on the set of Insecure, most definitely I want to score the music for an independent film and one day soon my travel adventures will grace the front-page in a column in the NY Times.
 Just a few vision board goals I’m putting out there (universe I hope you’re listening).
 Hey, if any of those opportunities arise in 2018, I’ll be ready to take on the challenge, because I believe in staying ready and open for opportunity at all times.

 But I would consider those to be long-term goals that are benchmarked for the next five years.
 In order to get there, I put together a series of small attainable goals that I know can be achieved this year aimed at helping me polish my business and brand so that I’m able to attract more opportunity.
 This opens the doors for the wow career moments currently pinned to my vision board that I’m calling into fruition daily.

 See my post on ways to stay open and ready for opportunity.
 Click below.